 |Supports mobile devices||Supports mobile device using 3rd party software|

 |Can execute tests while the browser is minimized||Needs to have the application under test to be visible on the desktop|

 |Can execute tests in parallel||Can only execute in parallel but using Quality Center which is again a paid product|

 The entire Selenium Tool Suite is comprised of four components:

 Selenium IDE, a Firefox add-on that you can only use in creating relatively simple test cases and test suites.

-Selenium Remote Control, also known as Selenium 1, which is the first Selenium tool that allowed users to use programming languages in creating complex tests.
+Selenium Remote Control, also known as Selenium 1, is the first Selenium tool that allowed users to use programming languages in creating complex tests.

 WebDriver, the newer breakthrough that allows your test scripts to communicate directly to the browser, thereby controlling it from the OS level.